What is a Notification Plan for Development Applications in NSW?

 2. User Information

-It identifies the regular users of these public places and provides estimates of how often these spaces are used.
-This helps in understanding the potential impact of the proposed activity or development.
+Identifies the regular users of public spaces and estimates how often these areas are used.

 3. Notification Methods and Timing

-The plan outlines how and when the community will be informed.
-This could include:
+Outlines how and when the community will be informed, including:

-Website postings: Information posted on the council’s website.
+📌 Website postings – Updates on the council’s website.

-Personal notifications: Letters or emails sent to adjoining landholders or residents.
+📌 Personal notifications – Letters or emails to nearby residents.

 4. Access to Information